Dale’s Cone of Experience

 The Cone of Experience is a visual model meant to summarise Dale’s classification system for the varied types of mediated learning experiences.

-Please read carefully – as all is not as it first seems!
+Please read carefully.
+All is not as it first seems!

 The original labels for Dale’s ten categories in the Cone of Experience were: